 The myCollection program also offers a simple solution to this, the so called keywords.
 In the example above, add the word "fake" to the list of keywords, and assign it to the forgery coins.
 During a search, if the user selects this keyword and the top "Medieval" category, all counterfeits appear at once, regardless of what ruler's money they are.What sort of data can be entered?

-Three types of comments can be attached to the coins.
+Four types of comments can be attached to the coins.
 The first may relate to the whole medal, such as what the occasion it was issued, who created from what other materials.
 The obverse and the reverse also can hold separate notes.
-It may be used for special a notes like die crack, unusual coin image, unusual form of letters, etc.
+It may be used for special a notes like die crack, unusual coin image, unusual form of letters, etc. A private comment can also be added with text that may refer to the circumstances of obtaining the item.
+Sometimes it may be necessary to enter specific language characters - e. g. if the obverse or reverse contains Greek text.
+To help this process press the special keyboard icon .
+This will pop up a special character editor.
+First select the character set from the list, then click on the letters one by one.
+Finally click on the "Paste" button to paste the edited text to the appropriate comment field.

-During editing (that is not when entering new item) the already entered coin four type of operations can be done:
+During editing (that is not during the enter of a new item) the already entered coin image the following type of operations can be done:

-The addition to add pictures from files, they also can be added by the usage of the clipboard.
-For example, if the user wants to put a picture from the internet browser to his own catalogue, he just presses the right mouse button on the browser and select Copy image.
+Image files can be added by the usage of the clipboard.
+For example, if the user wants to put a picture from the internet browser to his own collection, he just presses the right mouse button on the browser and select Copy image.
 Then the image is saved in the clipboard.
-In the myCollection program he moves the mouse over the (yet empty, gray frame) image, presses again the right mouse button and selects "Paste" from the menu.
+In the myCollection program he moves the mouse over the (yet empty frame) image, presses the "Paste" button.
 Then the image is copied from the clipboard to its place.

-The third tab allows the user to record physical and catalogue data of a medal.
+The third tab allows the user to record physical and catalogue data of a medal/coin.
 More catalogue numbers can be entered, so all catalogue references will be available.
 It is also possible to add on-line, web-based catalogues.
 The user only needs to copy the right link to the place of catalogue number.
 The catalogue pages can be easily accessed if the URL field of the catalogue contains the root URL information, simply click on.
 When the details are displayed (see Listings, Details), the catalogue web data is displayed also and catalogue data will be available with a single click.
+Optionally the rarity value from the catalogue can be entered here.

 If the user has a lot of the same piece, he can facilitate the addition of the new piece by copying the details of the pre-existing medal to the new medal.
 The copied data is then to be edited - rewrite the changed data, such as number of years - and so save the new item.
 For this operation select the coin, which features are the most similar to the new one, and click the Clone item menu point.
 In the popup window, select and edit the details as necessary, add new images of the coin.
 It is important that only those data will be copied, which are on the first three tabs.
 So attachments, extra pictures, auction and personal data will not be copied by the cloning, it must also be applied manually after that.